Disney Is Building a New Kingdom, In the Middle of the Desert

 Some worry about the ethics of large Western companies expanding into nations with different human rights records.
 Others wonder if Disney magic can really thrive in a place with strict cultural norms.

-This park isn’t being forced on anyone.
-It’s a collaboration.
-A handshake.
-An exchange of vision between two storytelling powerhouses: one steeped in animation, the other in ambition.
+These are real, valid questions, and they should be asked.
+Loudly enough for others to hear, but here’s the nuance to keep in mind, this park isn’t being forced on anyone.
+It’s a collaboration, a handshake, an exchange of vision between two storytelling powerhouses: one steeped in animation, the other in ambition.

 And it might change the future of global theme parks forever.